Marc Rich, "King of Oil", laid to rest in quiet Israel ceremony

 Belgian-born Rich fled the Holocaust with his parents for America to become the most successful and controversial trader of his time and a fugitive from U.S. justice.
 He died on Wednesday in Switzerland aged 78 of a stroke.

-His trading group Marc Rich and Co AG in Switzerland eventually became the global commodities powerhouse Glencore Xstrata (GLEN.L).
+His trading group Marc Rich and Co AG in Switzerland eventually became the global commodities powerhouse Glencore Xstrata.

 Absent from the funeral were the elite of Israel's business world and leading politicians such as former Prime Ministers Ehud Barak and Shimon Peres, who lobbied U.S. President Bill Clinton on Rich's behalf for his pardon.